JoaoLopesF/RemoteDebug/README.md

     - The default is 5 minutes (You can change it in RemoteDebug.h)
     - You can use mDNS to register each node with different name, it helps to connect without know the IP.

-Please not forget to use if clause with Debug.isActive (if not using rdebug*)
+Please not forget to use if clause with Debug.isActive (if not using debug macros)

     ---> This is very important to reduce overheads and work of debug levels